Overview of Implant Placement

 It may be beneficial to perform a soft tissue graft to obtain stronger, more easily cleaned and natural appearing gum tissue in the area around the implant.
 This process involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 Most often, it is a brief and relatively comfortable procedure.

-Whether it’s one tooth or all of your teeth that are being replaced, Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff or Dr. Ghiz will complete the restoration by fitting the replacement tooth (crown) to the dental implant.
+Whether it’s one tooth or all of your teeth that are being replaced, Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff, Dr. Ghiz or Dr. Nord will complete the restoration by fitting the replacement tooth (crown) to the dental implant.

 When are dental implants placed?

 Dental implants are often placed several months after extraction.
 At times, an implant may be placed immediately after extraction of a tooth.
 This may involve a little more risk, but it simplifies the process—you won’t have to wait for another appointment to place the implant.
 When infection or other problems with the bone are present, immediate implant placement is not the best treatment.

 If your tooth has been missing for some time, the adjacent support bone is likely to grow thinner and shrink.
 This occurs because the root of the natural tooth has to be present to stimulate the bone.
 As much as one third of your jaw’s thickness can be lost in the year following tooth extraction.
 If you are missing enough bone, you may benefit from having additional bone grafted into the area.
 This ensures the implant will be adequately supported when it is placed in the jaw.

 How many implants do I need?